UninvitedActivity/UninvitedActivity/README.md

   - I've only had to unblock a couple of these, one was required for Chromecasting (35.186.224.35) and another for work VPN authentication

 # Observations
-- IP Addresses that are connecting to random ports are almost mutually exlusive from IP addresses that are specifically connecting to Mail Server ports
+- IP Addresses that are connecting to random ports are almost mutually exlusive from IP addresses that are specifically connecting to email server ports.